 Eventually, after touring for quite some time, we spot something in the rocks about 100 meters from shore.
 I honestly didn’t see anything, but those people with binoculars said they saw something moving in the rocks.

 I had my long lens on my camera and took a few shots, but still saw nothing – that is, until I super mega zoomed my DSLR and there they were– a momma polar bear and her two cubs!
-We stayed back quite aways and just waited and watched for almost an hour, inching slowly toward them.
+We stayed back a ways and just waited and watched for almost an hour, inching slowly toward them.
 But there were rocks in the water and the boat couldn’t get that close, so the photographs I got will have to do…

-And that my friends was an amazing experience: Beluga Whale and Polar Bear Safari: Churchill Manitoba
+And that, my friends, was an amazing experience: Beluga Whale and Polar Bear Safari: Churchill Manitoba